 Helmut Zemo was created by Roy Thomas, Tony Isabella and Sal Buscema and first appeared as Phoenix in Captain America #168.
 Nearly a decade later, he made his first appearance as Baron Zemo, in his now familiar costume, in Captain America #275 by J.M.
 DeMatteis and Mike Zeck.
 He made his first appearance as Citizen V, the leader of the Thunderbolts, in Incredible Hulk #449.

-Starting off as a generic revenge-seeking "villain-of-the-week", Helmut Zemo went on to become one of Captain America and the Avengers' greatest foes in the 1980s.
-It was however in the 1990s that his greatest plan came to fruition when he had his team, the Masters of Evil, masquerade as heroes, and so the Thunderbolts were born.
-Eventually this plan failed because the Masters of Evil started to enjoy being heroes and actively tried to achieve redemption.
+Starting off as a generic revenge-seeking "villain-of-the-week", Helmut Zemo went on to become one of the greatest foes of Captain America and the Avengers during the 1980's.
+It was however in the 1990's that his greatest plan came to fruition when he had his team, the Masters of Evil, masquerade as heroes, and so the Thunderbolts were born.
+Eventually, this plan failed because the Masters of Evil started to enjoy being heroes and actively tried to achieve redemption.

 Major Story Arcs